-Suppose we process small blocks of pixels by leaving the value in the upper left corner unchanged and replacing each of the other brightness values in the block with the difference between the original value and the value found in the upper left corner.
+In the last lab, you constructed a filter that replaced blocks of pixel values with their average brightness.
+Suppose we instead processed blocks by leaving the value in the upper left corner unchanged and replacing each of the other brightness values in the block with the difference between the original value and the value found in the upper left corner.
 For example, if we started with the 2x2 block of pixels:

-А В We would replace its А B - A С D contents with the values: C - A D - A
+We would replace its values with the values:

+А B - A C - A D - A